matt-harvey/tabulo/README.md

 ```

 There is also a corresponding setter, meaning you can reuse the same table to tabulate
-a different data set, without having to reconfigure the columns and other
-other options from scratch:
+a different data set, without having to reconfigure the columns and other options from scratch:

 ```ruby
 table.sources = [50, 60]